 Responsibility for overall IT security at NASA is divided between two organizations.
 For all unclassified systems, the Office of Security Management and Safeguards has responsibility for IT security policy and oversight, while the Office of the CIO has responsibility for IT security operations, procedures, and guidance.
-For classified systems, the Office of Security Management and Safeguards has responsibility for IT security policy, procedures, and guidance.
+For classified systems, the Office of Security Management and Safeguards has responsibility for IT security Management and Safeguards has responsibility for IT security Management and Safeguards has responsibility for IT security policy, procedures, and guidance.
 These responsibilities for IT security have changed since NASA submitted its FY 2002 GISRA report.
 The FY 2002 report indicated that the NASA CIO maintained leadership of the entire IT security program.